/ Undergraduate /

 Module overview:

+The module ‘User Experience’ incorporates concepts of desirability, empathy and affect to arrive at impactful user experience design for both design and game applications.
+This module blends user interface design with gamification approaches to result in intuitive, immediate user experience approaches for diverse customer bases.
 Working with real-time engines, 2D graphic user interfaces and 3D user environments, ‘User Experience’ blends usability and interaction design with systems integration, game design and seamless navigation.
-Applying both node-based, visual programming and creative coding concepts, you'll will develop your own rule-based systems applications through prototyping.
+Applying both node-based, visual programming and creative coding concepts, you will develop your own rule-based systems applications through prototyping.
+Creating user personas for prospective clientele, you will consider questions of immediacy, accessibility, signage and wayfinding, and will start to consider evaluation methods for resulting user experiences.
+New concepts such as machine learning, visual fidelity and immersion will be introduced.

 How you'll learn: